lino-framework/welfare/docs/specs/ledger.rst

 The "accountant" user profile
 =============================

-Demo user Wilfried Willems has the user profile of an accountant (:class:`lino_welfare.modlib.welfare.roles.LedgerUser`).
+A demo user with the fictive name *Wilfried Willems* has the user profile of an accountant (:class:`lino_welfare.modlib.welfare.roles.LedgerUser`).

 >>> p = rt.login('wilfried').get_user().profile